asyncapi/website/markdown/blog/2024-marketing-report.md

 - Launched targeted social media campaigns that reached X impressions, supported by our community of designers:
   - #AsyncAPIParis2024 campaign
   - #YourAsyncAPIStory celebrating AsyncAPI at 8
-+Held successful [online event](link-to-recording) that engaged and informed over 350 community members and prospective contributors

 - Held successful [online event](https://www.youtube.com/watch?v=XGn8v0yBfOI)that engaged and informed over 350 community members and prospective contributors

 - Implemented regular content updates on our platforms to keep followers informed and engaged

 - Proposed the Student Ambassador Program initiative that aims to bring more attention to AsyncAPI's mission and tools, further building our presence and strengthening community ties

 ## Implementing Buffer for Social Media Management